robpearson/custom-meters-accelerator/README.md

 ## Introduction

-The Azure Managed Application (AMA) Meter Scheduler is an opensource production-ready solution that enables partners to implement and manage advanced Meter models for Azure Marketplace AMA offers.
+The Azure Managed Application (AMA) Custom Meters Scheduler is an opensource production-ready solution that enables partners to implement and manage advanced Meter models for Azure Marketplace AMA offers.

 ### Advantages